Neo77-cyber/Phone-Number-Generator/README.md

-# Phone-Number-Generator
+# Phone-Number-Detector

-This code helps to genrerate random number for a specific area code

-Now let;s run this

-second change made
+This python script helps you detect a phone number carrier, possibility of number and validity of number